leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/subdivision_surface.rst

    The Subdivision Surface modifier.

-Type
-   This toggle button allows you to choose the subdivision algorithm:

 Catmull-Clark
    The default option, subdivides and smooths the surfaces.
-      According to its `Wikipedia page <https://en.wikipedia.org/wiki/Catmull%E2%80%93Clark_subdivision_surface>`__,
-      the "arbitrary-looking formula was chosen by Catmull and Clark based on the aesthetic appearance of the resulting surfaces rather than on a mathematical derivation."
+   According to its `Wikipedia page <https://en.wikipedia.org/wiki/Catmull%E2%80%93Clark_subdivision_surface>`__, the "arbitrary-looking formula was chosen by Catmull and Clark based on the aesthetic appearance of the resulting surfaces rather than on a mathematical derivation."
 Simple
    Only subdivides the surfaces, without any smoothing (the same as the :ref:`Subdivide <bpy.ops.mesh.subdivide>` operator, in Edit Mode).
    Can be used, for example, to increase base mesh resolution when using displacement maps.

-Levels Viewport/Render
+Levels Viewport, Render
    The number of subdivision levels shown in the 3D Viewport or the final render.

    .. warning::